 Caught Inside

 My friends Steve and Scott and I paddled out at Seal Beach Jetty, the water oddly warm from the nearby Edison plant discharge.
-The waves looked promising – long, slow-peeling, and consistent – very different from the peaky and unforgiving beach breaks I tried unsuccessfully to stand up on at Dockweiler and El Porto.
+The waves looked promising – long, slow-peeling, and consistent – very different from the peaky and unforgiving beach breaks I failed to stand up on at Dockweiler and El Porto.

 It was summer vacation, and we’d driven down for the day from the San Gabriel Valley where we went to high school together.
 Scott’s family had a beach house nearby on the Alamitos Peninsula, and he was easily the most experienced out of all of us.
 Steve had borrowed his older sister’s Rusty shortboard that I don’t think had ever been used, and I brought along a 9’2 Becker my dad had bought me earlier that year.